Minneapolis police shooting video inconclusive: governor

 The shooting comes at a time of heightened debate in the United States over police use of lethal force, especially against black people.
 Over the past year, protests against killings of unarmed black men and women - some videotaped with phones or police cameras - have rocked a number of cities.

-The NAACP Minneapolis said in a statement that Dayton's remarks reinforced the public's need to see the videotape for themselves.
+The NAACP Minneapolis said in a statement that Dayton's remarks reinforced the public's need to see the videotape for themselves and to draw their own conclusions.
+The group supports an immediate release of videotapes.

 Dayton has said he has urged that tapes be provided to Clark's family and released publicly when they would not jeopardize a U.S. investigation.